-CBD, however, helps regulate your dog’s immune response.
+The ECS, however, may help regulate your dog’s immune response.
 Some research suggests that the skin’s ECS inhibits the activation of the immune system when it is not necessary.
-By regulating these responses, it will keep your dog’s body in a state of homeostasis by properly controlling the ECS.
-This homeostasis will cause your dog to have a more measured response to any kind of allergen exposure.
-This will spare your dog from the extreme discomfort that comes from dermatitis and any secondary infection that may develop.
+By regulating these responses, it will keep your dog’s body in a state of homeostasis.
+This homeostasis may help your dog have a more measured response to any kind of allergen exposure.
+This, in turn, may help soothe the extreme discomfort that comes from dermatitis.

 How to Use CBD Oil

-Let’s say you decide to give your dog CBD oil, not only treat their dermatitis but promote their overall health.
-There are various companies that sell these products.
-It is best, however, to go with a respected and highly-rated company that can provide you with the highest quality supplements.
+If you decide to give your dog CBD oil, there are various companies that sell these products.
+It is best, however, to go with a respected and highly-rated company that can provide you with the highest quality products.

 Common CBD Dog Products

 - Capsules: The capsules can be given to your dog if they are stuffed into some piece of food that they like.
 You can wrap them in a cold cut or slather peanut butter on them.
-They also contain hempseed powder which helps boost their immune system even more.
+They also contain hempseed powder which may help boost their immune system even more.

 CBD Oil Dosage for Dogs